lammps/lammps/doc/src/variable.rst

 library.
 Ceil() is the smallest integer not less than its argument.
 Floor() if the largest integer not greater than its argument.
 Round() is the nearest integer to its argument.

+The ternary(x,y,z) function is the equivalent of the ternary operator (? and :) in C or C++.
+It takes 3 arguments.
+The first argument is a conditional.
+The result of the function is y if x evaluates to true (non-zero).
+The result is z if x evaluates to false (zero).

 The ramp(x,y) function uses the current timestep to generate a value linearly interpolated between the specified x,y values over the course